AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-05-22-TODO-FIX-DATE/finding-an-ic-job-in-2025.md

 Job alerts on LI were also handy.
 There was lots of noise, but a number of applications I made and interviewed for were ultimately ones I would have otherwise being unaware of.

 ## LI Premium

-I also gave LI Premium a go (first month was free, then went up to around ~£15, then ~£30+ after 😱): I personally don't think it's worth paying for.
+I also gave LI Premium a go (first month was free, then ~£30+ after 😱): I personally don't think it's worth paying for.

 The insights are interesting, particularly to get an understanding how a company is growing and in which areas - but some intentionally paywalled features (like seeing all the people who creeped your profile) I cared less about.

 The AI tools are not that helpful (beyond copying + pasting it straight in to free ChatGPT).
 Anything that was automatically written came across as AI, and the button to see "Am I suitable for this job?" was just a bit lazy (it told me I was suitable for things I definitely wasn't, and vice versa).

+## InMail / Recruiters
+I think this is the biggest difference I notice compared to a few years ago.
+Rather than receiving multiple messages a day - I'd maybe only be approached once or twice a week.
+I suspect we're still in a bit of a lull due to ZIRP [(as mentioned by Gergely over a year ago)](https://newsletter.pragmaticengineer.com/p/zirp-software-engineers), plus perhaps some caution with the AI boom currently ongoing.

+But, there are jobs out there - just seemingly quieter than it has been in the past.

+<!--
 ## Types Of Companies Hiring

-<!--
     Quite a few startups
     Some scaleups
     Larger orgs too